Enjoying Acadia With Your Pet

 Exploring Acadia with your pet can be an exciting and rewarding experience.
 Natural areas pose unique challenges and risks.
 Please take a moment to review these guidelines to keep your pet, other visitors, and wildlife safe.

-Service Animals may accompany their owners to all park locations.
+Service animals may accompany their owners to all park locations and programs.